sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 Finally the smile :) ...
 The model shows generalized performance.

 Now that we could generate face images from facial attributes, we had to find a way to plot the image in a 2D paper.
 The generated image is a colored image.
 However, we could not plot a colored image.
-For plotting purpose, we could convert the RGB image to Gray Image.
+For plotting purposes, we could convert the RGB image to Gray Image.
 The plotting problem would still persist with Gray Image.
 We would have to plot 256 intensities in a 2D paper, which was not feasible for us.
-Therefore, we adopted dithering algorithm.
+Therefore, we adopted a dithering algorithm.
 This enabled us to retain details of the image while giving us the ease to plot using a binary decision, i.e., whether to plot a point or not.
-The image for the smiling woman can be dithered using following piece of code.
+The image for the smiling woman can be dithered using the following piece of code.

 ```
 # dither an existing image
 python preprocess.py --path generated-imgs/brown_hair_heavy_makeup_attractive_no_beard_young_eyeglasses_smiling.jpg
 ```

-When the above generated image of the smiling young woman with glasses is given as input for dithering the output is as follows.
+When the above-generated image of the smiling young woman with glasses is given as input for dithering the output is as follows.

 ![dithered image](images/dithered_brown_hair_heavy_makeup_attractive_no_beard_young_eyeglasses_smiling.jpg)

 The image is converted by dithering algorithm.
 Now the processed image has only two possible pixel intensities, i.e., zero and one.
 The image can now be plotted using a CNC plotter.

-Now that the software part was almost complete, we had to find a way to make the plotter and design the whole system ourself in a very limited budget.
+Now that the software part was almost complete, we had to find a way to make the plotter and design the whole system ourselves on a very limited budget.
 We gathered the money ourself and 10K BDT was all we could manage for the project from our team members.
 First of all, we wanted to take facial attributes as input.
-For that reason, we used a LCD display and a switch systom for taking facial attributes as input.
+For that reason, we used an LCD display and a switch system for taking facial attributes as input.
 An image for this portion is given below.

 ![input system](images/IMG_20180710_122242.jpg)

-Although we worked hard and spent several weeks for designing the CNC plotter, it lacked precision in its ability to draw a given image.
-The pixels of the image were mapped to coordinates in a 2D paper.
-We used two nema stepper motors to control the x and y axis.
+Although we worked hard and spent several weeks designing the CNC plotter, it lacked precision in its ability to draw a given image.
+The pixels of the image was mapped to coordinates in a 2D paper.
+We used two NEMA stepper motors to control the x and y-axis.
 And we used a servo motor to control the up and down movement of a pen to put a dot in the desired coordinate.
 Below, a video of our CNC plotter drawing a rectangle is attached.
 Click on the image to see the video.

 [![CNC PLOTTER](http://i3.ytimg.com/vi/dK8GlewlfwY/maxresdefault.jpg)](https://www.youtube.com/watch?v=dK8GlewlfwY)

 #### Wheelchair control using voice command

 This is an impactful project for people with paralysis or physical impairment.
 The motivation for doing this project was to improve the life of such people.
-With limited resource and budget, we used car as a prototype as a replacement of wheelchair.
-The car was controlled via a motordriver circuit.
-We used L298N motordriver circuit.
-This motordriver circuit has four digital write pins where signals can be sent to control the car via this circuit.
-The motordriver IC is shown in the image below.
+With limited resources and budget, we used a car as a prototype as a replacement for a wheelchair.
+The car was controlled via a motor driver circuit.
+We used the L298N motor driver circuit.
+This motor driver circuit has four digital write pins where signals can be sent to control the car via this circuit.
+The motor driver IC is shown in the image below.

 ![motor driver](images/motor-driver.jpg)

-In this project, we used voice command to control the movement of the car by processing the voice commands in MATLAB and maintaining MATLAB-ARDUINO communication via Bluetooth module.
+In this project, we used voice commands to control the movement of the car by processing the voice commands in MATLAB and maintaining MATLAB-ARDUINO communication via the Bluetooth module.
 The flow chart of the working procedure is shown below.

 ![flow chart](images/flow-chart.png)

-* We have used four voice commands(FORWARD,RIGHT,LEFT,STOP) to control the wheel chair
+* We have used four voice commands(FORWARD, RIGHT, LEFT, STOP) to control the wheelchair
 * First, the voice commands are saved as .MAT file in MATLAB from a specific user to use as reference
-* Then voice commands from user are taken and processed by matlab to produce corresponding command codes
+* Then voice commands from user are taken and processed by Matlab to produce corresponding command codes
-* For serial communication, we used HC-05 Bluetooth Module which is paired with matlab using the Bluetooth of PC
+* For serial communication, we used HC-05 Bluetooth Module which is paired with Matlab using the Bluetooth of PC
 * Corresponding Command codes are sent to ARDUINO through the Bluetooth module
-* Then arduino processed the received code to generate the required logic for the motor driver to control the car according to user’s intended direction
+* Then Arduino processed the received code to generate the required logic for the motor driver to control the car according to the user’s intended direction

 ![commands](images/commands.png)